Kendriya Vidyalaya Tehran

-The school, one of several Kendriya Vidyalaya institutions, has roughly 350 students ranging from three years old to 16 with each class size being approximately 15-20 students.
+The school, one of several Kendriya Vidyalaya institutions, has roughly 120 students ranging from three years old to 18.
 The school's primary taught languages are English, Hindi, Punjabi and French.
-Persian is also taught as a means of communications for the students.
+Persian is taught in this school also.

-The local school hosts children from several countries including the India, Malaysia, United Kingdom, Romania, Thailand, Pakistan, and Bangladesh to name a few.
-Several British children moved to the school when the British Embassy School closed its doors in 2011, after the raiding of the British Embassy Tehran due to the proximity to the British Embassy compound on Ferdowsi Street.

 History

-The original Indian school has been in Iran since the 1930s, with Punjab School Education Board and Panjab University affiliation, located in Zahedan and serving Sikh families there.
+The school was founded in 1952.

 It moved to its present location in central Tehran in 1952, as Indians had moved to that city.
 At some point its affiliation shifted to the Central Board of Secondary Education (CBSE).
 The after-effects of the Iranian Revolution of 1979 reduced the school's enrollment as only 60 to 65 Indian families remained in Iran.
 It became a Kendriya Vidyalaya in 2004.

-In a four-year period from 2008 to 2012 it had three grants, which kept the school in operation during a 2009-2010 financial crisis.
-The first was 81 lakh (81,00,000) rupees from the Ministry of External Affairs of India, the second was 2 crore (2,00,00,000) rupees from Meira Kumar, and the third grant was 2 lakh (2,00,000) rupees sent on August 29, 2012.
+In a four-year period from 2008 to 2012 it had three grants, which kept the school in operation during the Great Recession.
+The first was 81 lakh (8,100,000) rupees from the Ministry of External Affairs of India, the second was 2 crore (20,000,000) rupees from Meira Kumar, and the third grant was 2 lakh (2,00,000) rupees sent on August 29, 2012.

-The school was visited by Indian Prime Minister Narendra Modi in 2015, who agreed to offer funds from the New Delhi government to fund the school.

 Student body

-In 2012 the school had 189 students, with 138 being Indians and the remainder from other nationalities including British, Thai, Pakistani and Iranian.
+In 2012 the school had 189 students, with 138 being Indians and the remainder from other nationalities including Afghani, Chinese, Thai, Pakistani and Iranian.

+Members List

+There are 23 Staff Members in school.